Quick Summary:

 Routes Caching

 Caching routes is a critical efficiency tool, especially for apps with a large number of routes and customizations.
-The routes cache is a basic array that serves to improve Laravel performance by allowing the array to load faster.
+But many people would have question such as: How to optimize Laravel routes or Laravel Routing?
+And what happens when you optimize the routes?
+The routes cache is a primary array that serves to optimize Laravel performance by allowing the array to load faster.
+And for optimizing Laravel route follow the steps below:

 php artisan route: cache

-Remember to run the program after any changes to the config or routes files.
+What this command will do is create the caches version of your routes and create a compiled version which in turn allows the application to load much faster.
+Remember to run the program after any changes to the config or route files.
 Otherwise, Laravel will use the cache to load previous updates.
 Use the following command to clear the cache.

 php artisan route: clear